weihanglo/weihanglo.github.io/content/posts/2018/rust-ownership-and-references.md

 ![](https://doc.rust-lang.org/book/second-edition/img/trpl04-04.svg)

-**Clone:** When you do want to keep the ownership of the variable, explicitly call `clone` may perform a shallow copy.
+**Clone:** When you do want to keep the ownership of the variable, explicitly call `clone` may perform a deep copy.

 ```rust
 let s1 = String::from("hello");